-Daymap Connect harnesses the power of Salisburv Hiah School's Learner Management Svstem brina to communication in the school community full circle.
-By using Daymap Connect, parents gain their own identities in Davmap to assist in staying informed about school matters and their child's progress.
+Daymap Connect harnesses the power of Salisbury High School's Learner Management System to bring communication in the school community full circle.
+By using Daymap Connect, parents gain their own identities in Daymap to assist in staying informed about school matters and their child's progress.
 It is accessible from any computer that has internet access.